-Each student must complete four semester hours of elective courses, plus two Continuing Dental Education Courses to be eligible for graduation.
-The number of elective courses per year, eligibility requirements and associated information are listed in the Student Guide to Academic Studies.
+Each student must complete four semester credit hours of elective courses, plus two Continuing Dental Education Courses, to be eligible for graduation.
+A description of the elective courses offered, eligibility requirements, and associated information are listed in the current Student Guide to Academic Studies.

 Although some electives are offered during the first and second year of the curriculum, the majority of elective courses are offered in the third and fourth years of the curriculum.
-The following types of elective courses are offered:

-General information courses all students
+There are several types of elective courses offered: general information courses, Table Clinics, lecture/seminar courses, laboratory or clinic courses, investigative research projects, extramural courses, and honors courses.
+The latter usually requiring a vetting process.